 As a composer he has written repertoire for solo instruments as well as various ensembles ranging from duo to orchestra.
 His style seeks to combine 20th century innovations with traditional elements of Western music.
 His works consist of song cycles, sonatas, chamber music for various combinations, and concertos.
 Many of these works include the piano.
 In 1993, the Music Department of the University of Chicago awarded him a four-year stipend to study Composition.
 His professors there included John Eaton, Jay Alan Yim, Andrew Imbrie, Shulamit Ran and Marta Ptaszynska, Computer Music and Composition with Howard Sandroff, Conducting with Barbara Schubert, and Orchestration/Arranging with Cliff Colnot.
 While studying at the University of Chicago, he received the Paul and Olga Menn prize for original compositions for his Concerto For Piano And Double String Orchestra.

-At present he is Associate Professor and Director of Keyboard Studies at the Music Center of Columbia College Chicago.
+At present he is Associate Professor and serves as both Interim Chair and Coordinator of Keyboard and String Studies at the Music Center of Columbia College Chicago.
 Aside from his activities at the college level, he has co-taught orchestration with Cliff Colnot in the MFA Music Composition for the Screen program.
 In addition, he is involved in the pre-collegiate program at Sherwood Community Music School.
 He regularly performs with Access Contemporary Music's Palomar Ensemble and with musicians from the Orquestra Simfònica de Barcelona i Nacional de Catalunya.
 In Spain he is represented by Musicantes concert management.
 As of late 2009, his work is published by Jeanné, specialists in music for woodwinds and viola.